Phone: (202) 296-5505 Email: info@winvale.com

 Your Industrial Funding Fee (IFF)

-The Industrial Funding Fee (IFF) can still be paid monthly, but you can also opt to pay it monthly.
+The Industrial Funding Fee (IFF) can still be paid monthly, but you can also opt to pay it quarterly at this time.
 There is no change to IFF rates or how you pay for it other than being able to pay it more frequently if that suits your company better.

 TDR Contract Clause Changes